Phone : N/A

 Email : email@example.com

-In keeping with his professorial chair, in the years 2011-14 he chaired the Corporate Governance SIG of the British Academy of Management and until its disbanding in 2015 sat as a member of the Chartered Management Institute (CMI) Academic Advisory Council.
-He remains a CMI Subject Matter Expert.
+In keeping with his professorial chair, in the years 2011-14 he chaired the Corporate Governance SIG of the British Academy of Management and until its disbanding in 2015 was a member of the Chartered Management Institute (CMI) Academic Advisory Council.

 Perkins, S. J. (2017) ‘The social construction of executive remuneration in the UK: Elite Competition around Codification and Legitimation’, Journal of Organizational Effectiveness: People and Performance, vol. 4 no. 1. pp. 76 – 88.
 DOI (10.1108/JOEPP-01-2017-0001).